lakiscreencloud2/jenkins-dockerfile-agent/README.md

 ## Tips and Troubleshooting

-  - **No Device Found**: If the 'Run Android Tests' stage is always skipped, ensure your host ADB server is running (`./android-platform-tools/platform-tools/adb devices` on your host machine shows a device) and that the container can reach it.
-The `--network host` setting is critical.
+  - **No Device Found**: If the 'Run Instrumented Tests' stage is always skipped, ensure your host ADB server was started with `adb -a server nodaemon` and that your host machine's firewall is not blocking connections to port `5037`.
+Running `adb devices` on your host should show your device.
-  - **`host.docker.internal`**: This hostname is automatically resolved by Docker.
+  - **`host.docker.internal`**: This is a special DNS name provided by Docker that resolves to the internal IP address of the host, making the host's ADB server reachable from within a container.
   - **Clean Restart**: To reset your Jenkins instance completely, run `docker compose down -v`.
 This removes the `jenkins_home` volume, deleting all job history and credentials.
 Jenkins will be reconfigured from `jenkins.yaml` on the next startup.